With everything on the line, is this the end for Kyle Seager and the Mariners?

 He hasn’t heard from general manager Jerry Dipoto if the organization plans to pick up the $20 million club option for 2022 or pay him a $2 million buyout.

 He’s not expecting to be told.
-Their relationship is complicated or non-existent.
+Their relationship is complicated or nonexistent.

 “I haven’t heard anything,” Seager said.
 “We haven’t had a conversation in years, probably four years.
 We don’t communicate at all.
 Not even passing by in the hall.
 If he spoke to my agent or anything like that, I haven’t heard anything.”